Unboxed-Software/solana-course/content/intro-to-writing-data.md

 ## Transactions contain instructions

-The steps within transaction on Solana are called **instructions**.
+The steps within a transaction on Solana are called **instructions**.

 Each instruction contains: